 A normal workweek is any 38.75 hours worked between 12:01 a.m.
 Sunday through 12:00 midnight Saturday.
 All full-time non-exempt employees are paid on a 40-hour per week basis.
 It is recognized that exempt employee’s hours must be somewhat flexible depending on the demands of their specific schedule and area of responsibility, however, normal office hours should be respected.

 The summer workweek is 36 hours and office hours are 8:00 a.m. to 4:30 p.m.
 The supervisor of each office will schedule half days off for employees concentrating time off on Friday, in such a way that offices remain open as needed.
 All employees are urged to take their half-day off each week, as half days will not be accumulated into the next week.
 For example: an employee, for personal convenience, cannot take a full day off on a week preceding a week when one didn’t take any time off.
 However, if an employee is requested by the department head to work a full week, the half-day may accumulate until the next week.

 Employees, who are unexpectedly absent or late for any reason, should call their supervisor immediately and explain the reason for the absence.
 Failure to notify their supervisor could be reason for written reprimand or dismissal.

-1) The appointed members of the President’s Cabinet are the only individuals who may cancel a class or meeting because of snow or ice storm.
+1) The appointed members of the President’s Cabinet will meet to determine if a closure is necessary and are the only individuals who may cancel classes and close the College because of inclement weather.

-If an employee is unable to work, comes in late, or leaves early because of severe weather on a day the College is open, he/she has the option to use vacation time, time without pay or make up the time later in the same week.
+A. If an employee comes in late, leaves early or is unable to report to work because of severe weather on a day the College is open, that employee has the option to use vacation or personal leave, take time without pay or make up the time within the same work week with direct supervisor approval.

 The College expects individuals to dress in appropriate business casual or traditional business attire and adhere to commonly accepted standards of grooming.
 Clothing should be neat, clean, in good repair and appropriate for the employee’s work assignment.